 When my mom lost everything and turned our lives upside down because of her drug use, I never understood any of it!
-After all, I was 16 so I was at that “experimental” phase myself and I could walk away any time – so why wouldn’t she?!
+After all, I was 16 so I was at that “experimental” phase myself and I could walk away at any time – so why wouldn’t she!?

-The life she had – or the life I thought she had – before her drug use wasn’t there anymore.
+The life she had – or the life I thought she had – before her drug use, Simply wasn’t there anymore.

-Drugs and alcohol may have different levels of acceptance by society but like everything else, they are both used the same – as a crutch or way of escape to its user.
+Drugs and alcohol may have different levels of acceptance by society, but like everything else, they are both used the same – as a crutch or way of escape for its user.

-As I’m sure you already know, most people think addiction is about the drug itself.
-No matter the reason for starting, depending on the drug you are simply unable to make the choice of quitting after you’ve began.
+Most people think addiction is about the drug itself.
+No matter the reason for starting, depending on the drug, you are simply unable to make the choice of quitting after you’ve began.

 I know first hand that is not always the case.

-The new study mentioned in this video now shows ongoing drug use is more about what options lie ahead for that user instead of the traditional vision of the drug itself.
+A new study, now shows, ongoing drug use is more about what options lie ahead for that user instead of the traditional vision of the drug itself.

 Life is hard.